 Go Daddy provides individuals and businesses with Internet services, such as domain name registration and website hosting, along with services and software for functions that include e-mail, e-commerce, podcasting, and website creation.
-Offering discounted pricing on domain names and hosting services, it is now the largest global domain registrar accredited by Internet regulatory body ICANN.
-It boasts some 53 million domain names under management.
+Offering discounted pricing on domain names and hosting services, it is now the largest global domain registrar accredited by Internet regulatory body ICANN, boasting some 53 million domain names.
 Go Daddy targets niche markets the likes of private domains and reseller programs through affiliates Domains By Proxy and Wild West Domains.
 While both KKR and Silver Lake have been partners in Go Daddy since 2011, founder Bob Parsons remains its majority shareholder.
+It filed an IPO in 2014.

 KKR and Silver Lake were part of a consortium of private equity investors, which also included Technology Crossover Ventures, that made a $2.25 billion investment in Go Daddy through a partnership agreement in late 2011.
 (Both Silver Lake and Technology Crossover Ventures specialize in technology investments.)